Pain after partial knee replacement – what to do?

 • Regular physiotherapy.

-• Training patients on how to properly load the knee.
+• Patient education on the correct way to load the knee.

 2. Weight control

-• Avoiding excess weight as it reduces the load on the knee joint.
+• Avoiding excess weight, as this reduces the strain on the knee joint.

 3. Adapted sports